Taxation in the United Kingdom: Napoleonic wars

 Later, Schedule F (tax on United Kingdom dividend income) was added.

 Pitt's income tax was levied from 1799 to 1802, when it was abolished by Henry Addington during the Peace of Amiens.
 Addington had taken over as prime minister in 1801.
 The income tax was reintroduced by Addington in 1803 when hostilities recommenced, but it was again abolished in 1816, one year after the Battle of Waterloo.

 Considerable controversy was aroused by the malt, house, windows and income taxes.
-The malt tax was easy to collect from brewers; even after it was reduced in 1822, it produced over 10 percent of government's annual revenues through the 1840s.
+The malt tax was easy to collect from brewers; even after it was reduced in 1822, it produced over 10 per cent of government's annual revenues through the 1840s.
 The house tax mostly hit London town houses; the windows tax mostly hit country manors.